SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/create-dynamic.md

 1. Select **Selections** > **New selection**.
 This takes you to the **New selection** screen.

 2. In the **Source table** field, select which type of records you want to include in the selection.
-For instance, if you want to create a selection of requests, select **Request**.
+For instance, to create a selection of requests, select **Request**.

 3. Check **Dynamic selection**.